setap-group-b/to-do-list/docs/index.md

    * `priority` levels used for each task (HIGH,MEDIUM,LOW,NONE)
    * `priorityObject` is a readable map for priority values.
    * ### src/utils/cyclePriority.js
+   * Cycles through the predefined list of priorities (e.g., HIGH, MEDIUM, LOW, NONE) and sets the next one in the list.
+When it reaches the end, it loops back to the start.
+   * `currentPriority`: The current priority object (e.g., { value: "MEDIUM" }).
+   * `priorities`: Array of priority objects to cycle through (e.g., `[{ value: "HIGH" }, { value: "MEDIUM" }, ...]`).
+   * `setPriority`: A setter function to update the selected priority.
+   * In practice this is will work such that If `currentPriority` is "LOW", and the priorities list is [HIGH, MEDIUM, LOW, NONE], it will cycle to "NONE" next.
+From "NONE", it will cycle back to "HIGH".
    * ### src/utils/displayError.js
    * ### src/utils/functions.js
    * ### src/utils/gatAllTasks.js